Become An Expert on Your Target Audience With Personas

 Created by Camille Winer

-The key to a successful marketing plan is knowing your audience and crafting unique messaging and content for them.
+The key to a successful nonprofit marketing plan is knowing your audience and crafting unique messaging and content for them.

 Collateral materials such as your website, social media accounts, e-newsletter, and blog are all opportunities to provide your audience with targeted information—content that helps them solve their problems.